You will find various 3D Models and prints that I have made.

 This is an updated version of my color wheel with variations.

-I have a Zonestar Z9M3 (3into1) using marlin and the source files included are just gcode I used, so you may need to adjust, need 300mmx300mm bed.
+I have a ZoneStar Z9M3 (3into1) using marlin and the source files included are just gcode I used, so you may need to adjust, need 300mmx300mm bed.

 1st layer is for color changing.
-Works good for the prints going from one color to the next.
+Works good for prints going from one color to the next.
 But the color wheel I need to adjust a bit more, maybe 3 layers.

 Images should be marked, So far I think each brand of filament will get a different color wheel.